-By Apple patching all jailbreak releases, many people believe that by jailbreaking their iOS device it will make the device completely insecure.
+By Apple patching all jailbreak releases, many people believe that jailbreaking their iOS device it will make the device completely insecure.
 This is not true unless you are Barrack Obama.
-You can actually make your iPhone, iPad, or iPod touch more secure by jailbreaking it, if FindMyiPhone is not enough for you.
+You can actually make your iPhone, iPad, or iPod touch more secure by jailbreaking it if FindMyiPhone is not enough for you.
 After jailbreaking your device, in Cydia you can find many tweaks and apps that will make your device more secure, and here are some of those apps.

 1. iCaughtU Pro

-If you really want to protect your iPhone, iPad in case a thief steal it and FindMyiPhone doesn’t have enough features for you, then iCaughtU Pro will be one of the most essential app you should get from Cydia.
-With iCaughtU Pro, the device can be set to take a picture of a thief or anyone who enter the wrong password and will send that picture back to your email address.
+If you really want to protect your iPhone, or iPad in case a thief steals it and FindMyiPhone doesn’t have enough features for you, then iCaughtU Pro will be one of the most essential apps you should get from Cydia.
+With iCaughtU Pro, the device can be set to take a picture of a thief or anyone who enters the wrong password and will send that picture back to your email address.
 Like FindMyiPhone, iCaughtU also sends the location and map of where the pictures was taken.
 This apps also offers many other security features like remote commands and fake mode, which allow you to control the device remotely. iCaughtU Pro can be purchased from BigBoss, a default repo, for $2.50.

 Many people hate when their friends/family use their phone and start opening all apps, especially apps with personal information like Facebook or Twitter.
 With AppLocker you can password lock any application, folder, homescreen icons with session locking in your iOS device.
 The tweak can disable its password protection when connected to your home WiFi.
 AppLocker is available on ModMyi (default repo) for $0.99.